webmeier/learnjs/outlines/outline5.md

     10. Hands on: improving autocomplete
     11. Hands on: improving the tooltip
     12. Hands on: improving the carousel
+11. Progressive Enhancement
+    1. The progressive enhancement mindset
+    2. What if there's no JavaScript
+    3. From mobile to desktop
+    4. Feature detection and polyfilling
 11. Scroll, mouse and touch events
     1. Detecting element positions
     2. Handling Scroll